qtlHD/qtlHD/doc/input/mapping_inputs.md

         Directional True                  # default
         # --- Set Genotype end

-# The marker map file
+# The marker map section

 The marker map contains a list of markers and their chromosome + locations.
 For example,